 - Wash it off with lukewarm water.

-Several research studies have claimed that increasing the intake of certain antioxidants and nutrients could help to upsurge the melanin levels in your body.
+It has been found that boosting your intake of certain antioxidants and nutrients can help to upsurge the melanin levels in your body.

 - Vitamin A